Jforbus/PyBer_Analysis/README.md

 ### Summary DataFrame.

-To begin the analysis, the two csv files that hold the PyBer data are loaded into DataFrames, which are subsequently merged to create a new DataFrame that contains all the available data.
-From these DataFrames the information for the summary DataFrame is collected into multiple Series.
-Each of these series is then added to the final summary DataFrame.
+To begin the analysis, the two csv files that hold the PyBer data are loaded into DataFrames, these two DataFrames are subsequently merged to create a new DataFrame that contains all of the available data.
+From this merged DataFrame the information for the summary DataFrame is collected into multiple Series.
+Once all the necessary Series are created, each of them is added to the final summary DataFrame.
 Once the new DataFrame is formatted the first deliverable is complete.

 ![pyber_summary_df.png](https://github.com/Jforbus/PyBer_Analysis/blob/main/Resources/pyber_summary_df.png)